djangorobert/TaskPad/README.md

 # TaskPad
-A Smiple Django CRUD Task Pad for everyday use to keep up with tasks that just need to get done.
+A Simple Django CRUD Task Pad for everyday use to keep up with tasks that just need to get done.

 # IF YOU WANT TO CLONE HERES THE QUICKSTART